climatescope/climatescope.org/app/_en_insights/emerging-markets-investment.md

 **Figure 10:** Clean energy financing for projects in developing countries, by source

 ![Figure 10](/assets/images/content/insights/investment/CS2017_INV_Fig10.JPG)

-_Source: Bloomberg New Energy Finance.
-Note: OECD includes all OECD members including Chile, Turkey and Mexico which also belong to the “emerging markets” in other charts._
+<small>_Source: Bloomberg New Energy Finance.
+Note: OECD includes all OECD members including Chile, Turkey and Mexico which also belong to the “emerging markets” in other charts._</small>

 In the rest of this note, we explore the countries and actors that have been most successful in mobilizing international investment to date for clean energy projects in search of lessons to learn.